 Vines typically cling to walls by suction disks at ends of tendrils.
-All but the fairly restrained Parthenocissus henryana are said to grow to 50–60 ft., but they are really limited only by the size of the support.
+All but the fairly restrained P. henryana are said to grow to 50–60 ft., but they are really limited only by the size of the support.
 All thrive in organically enriched soil.
 Think twice before letting them attach to shingles, clapboard, or mortared brick or stone.
-At repainting time their clinging tendrils are hard to remove, and vines can creep under siding.
+At repainting time, their clinging tendrils are hard to remove, and vines can creep under siding.
 They also hasten deterioration of wood and mortar.

-When vines reach desired size, prune each dormant season to restrain spread and—for those trained on buildings—to keep them away from doors, windows, and eaves.
+When vines reach the desired size, prune each dormant season to restrain spread and—for those trained on buildings—to keep them away from doors, windows, and eaves.
 Cut out any wayward branches; likewise cut out any that have pulled away from their support, since disks will not reattach.
 Trim as needed during the growing season.

 Autumn color varies from orange to wine red.
-Clings tightly, grows fast to make a dense, uniform wall cover.
+Clings tightly and grows fast to make a dense, uniform wall cover.
 This is the “ivy” of the Ivy League; covers brick or stone in areas where English ivy (Hedera helix) freezes.
 In intensely hot regions, plant only on walls with northern or eastern exposure.

 Biennial or short-lived perennial.
 Variable, appearing in many garden forms.
 Bold, erect growth to 4 f...